Who Should Be On Your Pastor Search Committee?

 Many churches make the mistake of putting this person on the committee thinking, “If we give them a voice in the decision, they won’t complain about it after the person they chose is here."

 While this may seem logical at first, it’s a quick way to torpedo your pastor search process.
-This type of person can bog down the entire process.
 It’s vitally important to choose people who are agenda-free, who can set aside what they personally want in their next pastor, and think about the big picture of the whole church.
+One great way to include these types of people without putting them on a committee is to allow them to give their input in a congregational survey - they’ll feel like their voice is heard without being a potentially hindering active voice in the process.

-Most importantly, select committee members who are actively seeking the Lord about who God is calling as the church’s next pastor.
+Lastly – and most importantly – select committee members who are actively discerning who God is calling as the church’s next pastor.
 This aligns with the point above about agenda-free people.
 The pastor search process should be covered with prayer from start to finish, so select people who are prayer warriors and seek the Lord’s guidance above all else.